eebod/E-space-hashnode/clswn7ir600020bk0a8s5gvfl.md

 ---

 Let's keep this simple and straight to the point.
 You want to know what I found, I also want to share this.
-But hey, I wouldn't only tell you just that though, I like to geek about the technicals, you would have to hear that as well.
+But hey, I wouldn't only tell you just this though, I like to geek about the technicals, you would have to hear that as well.
 So, it's a 2-for-1 treat tonight.
 Let's get started and to Business.

 ### Why is this possible now?